Esmtra/SmartImageSuite/README.md

 # SmartImageSuite

-A comprehensive image processing and analysis toolkit developed for ASU Image Processing Course.
+A comprehensive image processing and analysis toolkit.

 ## Overview